s-zeid/DerpScrubber/README.markdown

 The following CSS classes are available for you to use for theming purposes:

  * `DerpScrubber` - the root element of the scrubber bar
-    * `DerpScrubber_outer` - the element containing the outer background
+    * `DerpScrubber_outer` - the element containing the main bar and handle containers
        * `DerpScrubber_handleOuterContainer` - the outer container of the handle
           * `DerpScrubber_handleContainer` - the inner container of the handle
              * `DerpScrubber_handle` - the handle of the scrubber bar